 Retail Banking and Wealth Management – Canada

-There are a number of substantial changes being made by financial regulators, governments and banks, to ensure the protection and long-term safety of both the financial system and our customers' interests.
+There were a number of substantial changes made by financial regulators, governments and banks to ensure the protection and long-term safety of both the financial system and our customers' interests.

-One of these regulations is the Foreign Account Tax Compliance Act (FATCA), effective 1 July 2014.
-This is legislation introduced by the United States Department of Treasury (Treasury) and the US Internal Revenue Service (IRS) to encourage better tax compliance by preventing US Persons from using banks and other financial organizations to avoid US taxation on their income and assets.
+One of these legislations was the Foreign Account Tax Compliance Act (FATCA) introduced in 2010 by the United States Department of Treasury (Treasury) and the U.S. Internal Revenue Service (IRS) to encourage better tax compliance by preventing U.S. Persons from using banks and other financial organizations to avoid U.S. taxation on their income and assets.

 Impact to HSBC and our customers

-Therefore, in order to establish customers' tax status, we may need to obtain certain documents such as IRS W forms that will enable our customers to declare and confirm their tax status to us for the purposes of FATCA.
+Therefore, in order to determine customers' FATCA status, we may need to obtain certain documents such as the Individual Tax Residency Self-Certification Form that will enable our customers to declare and confirm their tax status to us for the purposes of FATCA.

 Customers may receive more than one request for information if they have multiple relationships with different members of the HSBC Group.
 Therefore, it is important that our customers respond to all requests, even if they believe they have already supplied the requested information.